 Optimal home care and professional maintenance will also reduce the risk of any future complications or infection with your dental implant so they can last you a lifetime!

 When you have missing teeth, the bone does not have a function and is not stimulated.
 This results in the jawbone becoming weaker and shrinking in size.
-This can affect the shape of your face causing you to look prematurely aged.
-The placement of dental implants can significantly reduce this process, maintain the natural bone structure and therefore restore your facial features.
+This can affect the shape of your face, causing you to look prematurely aged.
+The placement of dental implants can significantly reduce this process, helping to maintain the natural bone structure and support your facial features.

 Dentures can make you feel and look older than you are, cause embarrassment in social situations when they become loose and click, and restrict the everyday pleasure of eating comfortably.
 They are often ill-fitting and uncomfortable to wear, making it difficult to speak and eat with confidence.
 Dentures also do not provide enough stimulation to the jawbone, which results in increased bone loss in the area where teeth are missing.